marksherriff/se-coursepack/modules/process/_posts/2021-05-04-software-process.md

 A number of factors can have an impact on what type of software methodology you choose.
 For example:

 * Is the team co-located or is it global?
 If it's global, you will probably need to have more documentation of the requirements and design that everyone can reference.
 If it's co-located, then there can be more informal discussions.
-* Is the primary client "available" to the devleopers?
+* Is the primary client "available" to the developers?
 If they are, then the developers can just ask the client for clarification on a requirement whenever it is needed.
 But if the client is a very large group of users (e.g. users of Microsoft Windows), then there needs to be some proxy for what the users might want.
 * What is the culture of the office like?
 A more laid back environment tends to lend itself more toward informal conversations, designs on whiteboards, etc.  A more formal environment typically means more documentation and rigid steps to approve software changes.
 * Are there any regulatory issues?
 If you are building software for an airliner, then you will need FAA approval, and that _always_ means more detailed documentation, designs, and testing specifications.
 If you are building "Grandma Rachel's Recipe Keeper"... well, let's hope Grandma Rachel is a bit more understanding about documentation needs.